xbeat/Machine-Learning/README.md

 Introduction to Abstract Base Classes

 Abstract Base Classes (ABCs) provide a way to define interfaces in Python, enforcing a contract that derived classes must fulfill.
 They act as a blueprint for other classes, establishing a set of methods and properties that concrete implementations must provide.

+## Understanding Optimizers in Neural Networks

+Understanding Basic Gradient Descent

+Gradient descent forms the foundation of optimization in neural networks.
+It iteratively adjusts parameters by computing gradients of the loss function with respect to model parameters, moving in the direction that reduces the loss most rapidly.

 ## Embedding Layers Transforming Text into Machine-Readable Vectors